webpack/webpack.js.org/src/content/concepts/why-webpack.md

 When Node.js was released a new era started, and it came with new challenges.
 Now that JavaScript is not running in a browser, how are Node applications supposed to load new chunks of code?
 There are no html files and script tags that can be added to it.

 CommonJS came out and introduced `require`, which allows you to load and use a module in the current file.
-This solved scope issues out of the box and because we need to import each module that we need.
+This solved scope issues out of the box by importing each module that we need.

 ## npm + Node.js + modules -- mass distribution

 JavaScript is taking over the world as a language, as a platform and as a way to rapidly develop and create fast applications.

 But there is no browser support for CommonJS.
 There are no [live bindings](https://medium.com/webpack/the-state-of-javascript-modules-4636d1774358).
 There are problems with circular references.
 Sync module resolution loader is slow.
 While CommonJS was a great solution for Node.js projects, browsers didn't support modules.
-That's when bundlers and tools like Browserify, RequireJS and SystemJS were created to solve this limitation and make it possible making it possible to write CommonJS modules that run in a browser.
+Bundlers and tools like Browserify, RequireJS and SystemJS were created, allowing us to write CommonJS modules that run in a browser.

 ## ESM - ECMAScript Modules

 The good news for web projects is that modules are becoming an official feature in ECMAScript standard.
-However, browser support is incomplete and early implementations show that bundling is still faster and currently recommended.
+However, browser support is incomplete and bundling is still faster and currently recommended over these early module implementations.

 ## Wouldn't it be nice…

 ...to have something that will not only let us write modules but also support any module format (at least until we get to ESM) and that can handle resources and assets at the same time?

 This is why webpack exists.
-It's a tool that lets you bundle your JavaScript applications (supporting both ESM and CommonJS) and can be extended to support many different assets such as images, fonts and stylesheets.
+It's a tool that lets you bundle your JavaScript applications (supporting both ESM and CommonJS) and it can be extended to support many different assets such as images, fonts and stylesheets.

 webpack cares about performance and load times; it's always improving or adding new features, such as async chunk loading and prefetching, to deliver the best possible experience for your project and your users.